jgordon615/NodeUnitTestAdapter/README.md

  * Custom project type which includes 2 example tests

 Requirements:
- * MUST HAVE NODE.JS installed
+ * Must have node.js installed
  * NodeUnit must be in an appropriate node_modules folder relative to the location of the nodeunit tests file.
  * NodeUnit test files must have the file extension ".test.js"